jpritikin/coach/content/docs/services.md

 {{< details "Reveal lighthearted analogy" >}}
 The two partners are [full contact mud wrestling](https://www.youtube.com/watch?v=gZQH7ZZoPZ4).
 I'm a butterfly on the wall.
-At each opporunity, I flutter my wings and a little beautiful dust is spinkled on each partner.
+At each opportunity, I flutter my wings, and a little beautiful dust is sprinkled on each partner.
 Gradually mutual understanding grows.
 {{< /details >}}